 - Two East Asian Cabinets flank a room off to one side of the Great Gallery.
 Exquisite patterned floors and lacquer panels catch the eye, but look for how the gilt frames peel off to create stands for a variety of priceless Chinese and Japanese porcelain.

 - The Imperial Tour ends in the Hall of Ceremonies.
-Take some time to get a close look at the paintings.
+Take some time to get a look at the paintings.
 They show incredibly-detailed scenes from the marriage of the future Emperor Joseph II (Maria Theresa’s son) to Isabella of Parma, a Bourbon princess.